12 ways to make money on TikTok

-So whether you’re hopping on a dancing trend or showing off your crochet frogs, stay true to you.
+Whether you’re hopping on a dancing trend or showing off your crochet frogs, stay true to yourself.
 It’s the surest way to gain followers you’ll keep—and hopefully, earn some real money.

 TikTok’s branded content toggle adds a disclosure for you (#Ad), so make sure you use it when appropriate.

 If you’re not sure where to start, start scrolling.
 Odds are, some of your favorite creators are making money from TikTok.
 Check out what they are doing—brand deals, promoting T-shirts, spelling their Venmo in alphabet soup—and try to put those same strategies into action.

 If every single one of your TikToks is sponsored content or promoting something, your followers will lose interest.
 You gotta play it cool.